Department Of Justice Fraud Investigation Next For Health Management Associates

 The company said it is fully cooperating with investigators.

-(ASTERISK)Editor's Note: The lead of the story was changed to better reflect that the U.S. Department of Justice is investigating HMA for fraud.
+(ASTERISK)Editor's Note: The lead of the story was changed to better reflect that the

 (c)2012 The Sentinel (Carlisle, Pa.)